mesosphere/konvoy-training/README.md

         count: 5
 ```

-Change also the Kubernetes version from `1.15.2` to `1.15.2` in the 2 corresponding fields:
+Change also the Kubernetes version to `1.15.2` in the 2 corresponding fields:
 ```
 ...
 spec:
   kubernetes:
-    version: 1.15.1
+    version: 1.15.2
 ...
   addons:
-    configVersion: stable-1.15.1-0
+    configVersion: stable-1.15.2-0
 ...
 ```